 Unit rationale, description and aim

-Biomedical science students require sound knowledge of therapeutic agents to enable them to work in the pharmaceutical industry, medical technology field, health information areas or as a springboard for graduate programs.
-This unit will focus on introducing students to general pharmacological principles including drug characteristics, drug dosage regimens, pharmacokinetics and pharmacodynamics.
+Biomedical science students require sound knowledge of therapeutic agents to enable them to work in the pharmaceutical industry, clinical field, health information areas or as a foundation for graduate programs.
+This unit will focus on introducing students to general pharmacological principles including drug dosage regimens, pharmacokinetics and pharmacodynamics.
 Students will apply these principles to changes that occur across the lifespan.
-A major focus of this unit will be describing the pharmacology of drugs within the context of relevant pathophysiological states explored in BIOL124 (or equivalent).
-The concept of Quality Use of Medicines will be introduced.
-Students will apply pharmacological principles to understand why various drugs are used for the prevention and treatment of various disease states.
+A major focus of this unit will be describing the pharmacology of drugs within the context of relevant pathophysiological states explored in BMSC209 Pathophysiology (or equivalent).
+Students will apply pharmacological principles to understand why various drugs are used for the prevention and treatment of various diseases.
 The aim of this unit is to develop knowledge and skills in the discipline area of pharmacology and its application to human disease states.

 2025 10